triton-inference-server/server/docs/user_guide/decoupled_models.md

 When using decoupled models within an [ensemble pipeline](ensemble_models.md), you may experience unbounded memory growth if a decoupled model produces responses faster than downstream models can consume them.

-To avoid this, consider using the `max_inflight_requests` configuration field.
-This field sets a global limit on the number of concurrent in-flight requests allowed at each ensemble step across all active ensemble requests, helping to prevent unbounded memory growth.
+To prevent this, use the `max_inflight_requests` configuration field.
+This field sets a limit on the maximum number of concurrent requests allowed at each ensemble step.
+The limit is shared across all active requests for that ensemble model, which helps control memory usage and prevents it from growing without bound.

 For more details and examples, see [Managing Memory Usage in Ensemble Models](ensemble_models.md#managing-memory-usage-in-ensemble-models).